dcomtois/summarytools/README.md

  - The [xtable package](http://cran.r-project.org/web/packages/xtable/index.html)
  - [Bootstrap](http://getbootstrap.com/) cascading stylesheets

-### How it works
+### Walkthrough

-You can achieve this in just one operation, but let's have a detailed walkthrough on how to generate and visualize an _html_ report with _summarytools_.
+When you become familiar with the method, You can achieve this in just one operation, but let's have a detailed walkthrough on how to generate and visualize an _html_ report with _summarytools_.

 - First, generate a _summarytools_ object using one of `descr()`, `freq()` or `dfSummary()`:
 ```r